 Attorneys for Jones Act and USL&H claims

 Do you have questions about the Jones Act or USL&H?
 Have you been injured in maritime work?
-We are experienced maritime attorneys handling Jones Act and USL&H claims.
+At Haun Mena, we are experienced maritime attorneys handling Jones Act and USL&H claims.
 Contact us today for a consultation regarding your claim.